Caress Exfoliating Body Wash with Pump Tahitian Pomegranate & Coconut Milk 25.4 oz

 Trees can grow up to 30 metres (100 feet) tall and can yield up to 75 fruits per year, though fewer than 30 is more typical.
 Plants are intolerant to cold and prefer copious precipitation and full sunlight.
 Many insect pests and diseases affect the species and are a nuisance for commercial production.
 In 2022, about 73% of the world's supply of coconuts was produced by Indonesia, India, and the Philippines.

 Milk is a white liquid food produced by the mammary glands of mammals.
 It is the primary source of nutrition for young mammals (including breastfed human infants) before they are able to digest solid food.
+Milk contains many nutrients, including calcium and protein, as well as lactose and saturated fat.
 Immune factors and immune-modulating components in milk contribute to milk immunity.
-Early-lactation milk, which is called colostrum, contains antibodies that strengthen the immune system and thus reduce the risk of many diseases.
-Milk contains many nutrients, including calcium and protein, but also lactose and saturated fat.
+Early-lactation milk, which is called colostrum, contains antibodies and immune-modulating components that strengthen the immune system against many diseases.
+The US CDC agency recommends that children over the age of 12 months (the minimum age to stop giving breast milk or formula) should have two servings of dairy (milk) products a day, and more than six billion people worldwide consume milk and milk products.

-As an agricultural product, dairy milk is collected from farm animals.
+As an agricultural product, dairy milk is collected from farm animals, mostly cattle.
 In 2011, dairy farms produced around 730 million tonnes (800 million short tons) of milk from 260 million dairy cows.
-India is the world's largest producer of milk and the leading exporter of skimmed milk powder, but it exports few other milk products.
-Because there is an ever-increasing demand for dairy products in India, it could eventually become a net importer of dairy products.
+India is the world's largest producer of milk and the leading exporter of skimmed milk powder.
 New Zealand, Germany, and the Netherlands are the largest exporters of milk products.
-The US Centers for Disease Control and Prevention recommends that children over the age of 12 months should have two servings of dairy milk products a day.
+Between 750 and 900 million people live in dairy-farming households.

 The pomegranate (Punica granatum) is a fruit-bearing deciduous shrub in the family Lythraceae, subfamily Punicoideae, that grows between 5 and 10 m (16 and 33 ft) tall.
 The pomegranate is rich in symbolic and mythological associations in many cultures.
 The pomegranate is thought to have originated from Afghanistan and Iran before being introduced and exported to other parts of Asia, Africa, and Europe.

 It was introduced into Spanish America in the late 16th century and into California by Spanish settlers in 1769.
 It is widely cultivated throughout West Asia and Caucasus region, South Asia, Central Asia, north and tropical Africa, the drier parts of Southeast Asia, and the Mediterranean Basin.
 The fruit is typically in season in the Southern Hemisphere from March to May, and in the Northern Hemisphere from September to February.

 Pomegranate and juice are variously used in baking, cooking, juice blends, garnishes, non-alcoholic drinks, and cocktails.